sterbini/study-DA/docs/tutorials/concepts/2_submission.md

 ```

 The file should have self-explanatory comments.
-There are however severla difference:
+There are however several difference:

 - The environment is loaded from the Docker container
 - The configuration file is copied in the job folder on the node (and the output configuration file is copied back to the local machine after the completion of the job)